KieranCG/Milestone2CardPairs/README.md

 ### Project Introduction

 The **Memory Matrix** game is designed to challenge and enhance the memory skills of its users.
-The idea stemmed from the recognition of the cognitive benefits associated with memory games, making it an engaging and educational experience.
+The idea stemmed from the recognition of the cognitive benefits associated with memory games, making it both engaging and educational.

 To view the deployed website click [here](https://kierancg.github.io/Milestone2CardPairs/).

 ### Project Goals and Objectives

 The primary goal of the project is to create an interactive and enjoyable memory game accessible to a wide audience.
-Objectives include providing a user-friendly interface, integrating external APIs for additional content, and implementing features that enhance the overall gaming experience.
+Objectives include, providing a user-friendly interface, integrating external APIs for additional content, and implementing features that enhance the overall gaming experience.

 ### Target Audience